-Legal representative.-Mark this box when the employee's name is the only name shown but is shown as a trust account (e.g., John Doe Trust), or another name is shown in addition to the employee's name and the other person or business is acting on behalf of the employee.
+Legal representative.-Mark this box when the employee's name is the only name shown but is shown as a trust account (e.g., Jane Doe Trust), or another name is shown in addition to the employee's name and the other person or business is acting on behalf of the employee.

-Representatives are identified by words such as "custodian," "parent," or "attorney"; sometimes the employee is identified as a minor, child, etc. Do NOT check this box if the address is in care of someone other than the employee (John Doe, c/o Jane Smith).
+Representatives are identified by words such as "custodian," "parent," or "attorney"; sometimes the employee is identified as a minor, child, etc. Do NOT check this box if the address is in care of someone other than the employee (Jane Doe, c/o Shelby Smith).

-942 employee.-For household employers only.
+Hshld. employee.-For household employers only.
 Mark this box if you are a household employer filing a single Form W-2.
-See Form 942 instructions.